ThinkingInTypes/ThinkingInTypes.github.io/Proposals/PyBeach2025.md

 Title: Types and Dataclasses and Enums, Oh My!

 Blurb:
 Python type annotations enable rapid system construction by seamlessly connecting classes and functions.
 Mistakes are revealed the moment they happen, without extensive hand-coded testing to verify correctness.
 Dataclasses and enums quickly generate custom types to produce clear, robust designs.
 This example-based presentation shows you how to use types to design and build stubbornly resilient systems that immediately tell you when something is wrong.
-Such systems save significant time and money during development and maintenance.
+Such systems save significant time and money during development and maintenance, increase productivity, and simplify your life.

 Lengthy Description:

 As libraries grow in quantity and power, more of our job becomes connecting the interfaces of pre-existing pieces.
 With a dynamically typed language, you must unravel connection problems at runtime.
 Python's type annotations discover problems *while you type your code*.
 They:

 - Produce airtight connections to functions and methods
 - Specify and validate acceptable values